 Year 9 students have the opportunity to develop and practise their leadership skills through sport, supporting primary school activities throughout the year.

-Each tutor group from across the school provides at least one representative for the Student Council, supporting school policy, fund-raising and leadership.
+Each tutor group from across the school has a Form Captain and Vice Captain.
+One of these students represents the form on the Student Council, supporting school policy, fund-raising and leadership.